Progressive Masked Refinement Self-supervised Learning for Low-Dose CT Denoising: Discussion and Conclusions

-This work was evaluated exclusively on the LDCT Grand Challenge dataset due to the scarcity of publicly available medical LDCT data.
-We plan to extend this denoising framework to other low-dose imaging modalities, such as low-dose positron emission tomography (LDPET), to further explore adaptive step-scheduling strategies and evaluate its clinical impact on downstream diagnostic and quantitative imaging tasks.
+Despite these advantages, the proposed method has several limitations.
+In the ablation study, performance degrades when the number of time steps exceeds $k=5$.
+This is likely due to error accumulation across successive steps, which limits further improvement toward the NDCT target.
+Moreover, the evaluation is conducted exclusively on the LDCT Grand Challenge dataset, due to the limited availability of public LDCT datasets.
+Future work will extend this framework to other low-dose imaging modalities, such as low-dose positron emission tomography (LDPET), and investigate adaptive step-scheduling strategies.
+We also plan to assess its impact on downstream clinical tasks, including diagnosis and quantitative imaging.